felixled/QuantumChannelZoo/website/src/about.md

 # How to contribute

 <p class="abt">
-The zookeepers need your help keeping this database uptodate!
+The zookeepers need your help keeping this database up-to-date!
 For more information, please consult the `README.md` file in our <a href="#" target="_blank">Github repository</a>.
 </p>

 # How to use this website